Account

 Suger OIDC Configuration

-Follow the Okta Workforce Connection setup guide to create an Okta connection.
-Use the following parameters:
+Follow the Okta Workforce Connection setup guide to create an Okta connection with the following parameters:

 dev-12345678.okta.com